The home of Hieronymus Englemann in Warren Township, Michigan.

 Hieronymus Englemann first entered public service in 1875, when he was appointed as Center Line, Michigan's postmaster, the inaugural holder of that post.
 He would serve in this capacity for nearly a decade and in 1884 ran for a seat in the Michigan State House of Representatives on the Fusion Party ticket.
 He would go on to defeat Republican candidate Alexander Grant by a vote of 1428 to 1230, and upon his victory resigned the office of postmaster to "become an eligible member of the house"

 As one of two representatives from Macomb County, Englemann served in the legislature from 1885-1887 and held a seat on the house committees on Horticulture and the State Library.
 Following the conclusion of his term in 1887 little could be found on the remainder of Englemann's life.
 He died on March 6, 1918 at age 74 and was interred under a small headstone at the St. Clement Cemetery in Center Line, Michigan.
 No photograph or portrait of Mr. Englemann could be found to post at the time of this writing.

 You Can Help!

 I am currently seeking more information (as well as a possible photograph of) Hieronymus Englemann.
-As there is next to nothing online in regards to this curiously named man, I'd like to take this time to plead for help on finding further information on him.
+As there is a dearth of information online in regards to this curiously named man, I'd like to take this time to plead for help on finding further details on him.
 If any reader or historian wants an interesting historical project to fill their time with, see what you can locate on this very obscure Michigan politician!